LindaOjo/Lindaojo.com/content/blog/articles/what-are-cookies.md

 Cookies, more properly called HTTP cookies, are small bits of data stored as text files on a browser.
 Cookies associate bits of data to a specific user.

-For instance, if you accept cookies from a website, the website may deliver a cookie identifying you as user-A. If you ever visit that website again, that cookie will be used  to recognize that you are the same user-A that was at the website at a previous time.
+Cookies are mainly used for three purposes:

+<h4>Session management</h4>

+Logins, shopping carts, game scores, or anything else the server should remember.

+<h4>Personalization</h4>

+User preferences, themes, and other settings.

-Cookies could then be used to make the user-A's experience on the website fast and personalized.
-For example, user-A's preferences such as language and preferred theme could be save for future sessions.
+For example, a user's preferences such as language and preferred theme could be saved for future sessions.

+<h4>Tracking</h4>

+Recording and analyzing user behavior.

+When a user visits a shopping website and searches for an item, the item gets saved in their browser history.
+Cookies can read browsing history so similar are shown to the user next time they visit.

 <h3>Types of Cookies</h3>